Laura A. Munro, ND- Not Accepting New Patients

 Dr. Machin is a former Division I athlete; she competed in rowing at Boston University while obtaining her bachelor's degree.
 Because of this background, another special interest of Dr. Machin's is working with patients to improve athletic performance.

-Dr. Machin lives in Stonington, CT with her husband and their three chickens.
+Dr. Machin lives in Stonington, CT with her husband, dog, and their chickens.
 She is excited to be working close to home and helping the community in which she lives.
 Dr Machin enjoys outdoor activities, such as hiking, biking, and gardening (particularly when she gets fresh vegetables out of it).

 Stephanie Draus, ND, RYT-200, is a graduate of National College of Naturopathic Medicine (now National University of Natural Medicine) in Portland, Oregon.
 A native of Chicago, she returned to that city after graduation to found Stellaria Natural Health, an integrative wellness center featuring naturopathic medicine, acupuncture, counseling, and classes in yoga, meditation, and belly dance.
 In 2009, Dr. Draus joined the faculty of National University of Health Sciences in Lombard, IL, and later moved to Connecticut to work as Associate Director of Academic Affairs at University of Bridgeport School of Naturopathic Medicine.

 After a decade in academia, she is thrilled to be returning to clinical practice at Natura Medica.

 She particularly enjoys working with people who are new to natural and holistic medicine, helping them create practical, sustainable solutions for improved health.
 She also loves working with active seniors to maintain strength, flexibility, and energy.